mbdavid/DotVue/README.md

 # Features

 - Server based ViewModel with attributes decorations: methods, watchs and props
+- Support file upload
+- `C#` DateTime to `Date()` javascript object
+- Resolve computed server-side expression to javascript function (using simple LINQ visitor)
-- Render in `.ascx` or `.vue` file in a single javascript Vue component
+- Support multiple loaders: `.ascx`, `.vue` or static file to render as single javascript Vue component
 - Bootstrap and discover all components
-- Support custom tag compiler (like LESS for style or TypeScript)
+- Support custom tag compiler (like LESS or TypeScript)
+- Ready for any Vue plugin

 # TODO